-Keto pumpkin muffins made with a maple cream cheese swirl.
+Keto pumpkin muffins made with a cream cheese swirl.
 Almond flour and coconut flour give this keto muffin the perfect texture.
 A bit sweet to go perfectly as a keto snack or along side your low carb breakfast!

 Last year, my pumpkin muffins were a hit!
 But, now it’s time to change it up some.

 I created maple cream cheese keto pumpkin muffins just in time for fall keto recipes.
 They have a even better flavor than last time.
 Using real pumpkin in the recipe!

 Pumpkin is keto friendly.
 We actually use it in place for things such as my sweet potato casserole using cauliflower.
 Let’s dive into this recipe because I can’t wait for to make it!

 - Super moist texture, you won’t be able to tell they are made with almond flour and coconut flour.